 History of Christmas

 Christmas is an annual feast for Christians on the occasion of the birth of Jesus Christ, which is originally celebrated on the 25th of December.
-The word Christmas consists primarily of two syllables of the Middle English “Christian-Mass”.
-Despite the birth date of Jesus Christ is hidden, the Western Church determined December 25 in the Gregorian calendar as a date of the celebration when most Christians believed that the god came to Earth as a man to expiate their sins as many ancient theories claimed.
-Nevertheless, the subject of the birth date of Jesus Christ was widespread in the 3rd century and some dates, November 20, January 2, March 25, and May 20 were recommended, but many writings confirmed the date of December 25 to be the official date of the festival, coinciding with the winter solstice in the Roman calendar but solar symbolism opposed this date and suggested other dates.
+The word Christmas consists primarily of two syllables of the Middle English “Christian-Mass“.
+Despite the birth date of Jesus Christ is hidden, the Western Church determined December 25 in the Gregorian calendar as the official date of the celebration when most Christians believed that the god came to Earth as a man to expiate their sins as many ancient theories claimed.
+Nevertheless, the subject of the birth date of Jesus Christ was widespread in the 3rd century and some dates, November 20, January 2, March 25, and May 20 were also mentioned, but many writings confirmed the date of December 25th to be the official date of the festival, coinciding with the winter solstice in the Roman calendar but solar symbolism opposed this date and suggested other dates.

 In 1870, the Americans admired the custom and used Christmas trees decorated with candles, bells, lights, wreaths, ornaments, and angels.
 The best common tradition of Christians’ celebrations is to use music for singing and dancing as a blissful expression of their unlimited cheer.
 Christmas carols were another use of music at Christmas; in the 13th century, the priests in Germany and Italy developed the tradition of Christmas songs which were derived from folk songs, and since then they became extended to be sung in the churches during festivals.
-Most Christians in the world follow the custom of Christmas cards, a unique tradition used for exchanging greetings and congratulations among families and relatives wishing “Merry Christmas” and some sects of European Christians also prefer to use commemorative stamps as to post these Christmas cards.
+Most Christians in the world follow the custom of Christmas cards, a unique tradition used for exchanging greetings and congratulations among families and relatives wishing “Merry Christmas” and some sections of European Christians also prefer to use commemorative stamps to post these Christmas cards.
 Furthermore, Christmas meals still remain the most common appearance of Christmas which includes many various kinds of foods; fish, meat, chicken, vegetables, as well as special desserts.

 Book You Christmas Holiday in Egypt Now

 Egypt Christmas holidays are the miracle you need where you will explore the beauty of Christmas in a different light.
-You will witness and take part in the phenomenal celebrations of Christmas in Egypt and live the vacation of a lifetime within this holy miracles land of wonders. what are you waiting for! check them and take the chance now:
+You will take part in the phenomenal celebrations of Christmas in Egypt and live the vacation of a lifetime within this holy miracles land of wonders. what are you waiting for! check them and take the chance now: